perses/perses/docs/api/dashboard.md

 spec: <Plugin specification>
 ```

-See the [panel](../plugin/panel.md) documentation to know more about the different panel plugins supported by Perses.
+See the [Panel plugins](../plugins/panels.md) documentation to know more about the different panels supported by Perses.

 #### Query specification